luolingo/rpc/README.md

 # object-service-bridge
-Any go objects convert to the thread safe global service
+Any go objects convert to the thread safe global RPC service

 Suppose a database object